SMS Dandolo: Operations in the 1870s and fate

 The ships of the active squadron, including Dandolo, assembled off Fasana on 7 December.
 Dandolo was sent to Rovigno on 15 December to assist a Greek ship that had run aground near the city.
-Dandolos crew refloated the Greek vessel, and the former escorted the latter into Rovigno later that evening.
+Dandolo's crew refloated the Greek vessel, and the former escorted the latter into Rovigno later that evening.
 In late December, Dandolo and Zrinyi were ordered to sail to the eastern Mediterranean to patrol the Aegean Sea and the coast of Ottoman Syria and Egypt.
 Dandolo left Pola on 2 January 1873, bound for Piraeus, Greece; along the way, she stopped in Lissa, Corfu, and Argostoli.
 The ship arrived in Piraeus on 6 February, and over the following months, visited several ports in the region, including Salamis, Salonika, Syros, Souda, and Santorini.
 On 25 April, the ship departed Greek waters and sailed to Smyrna to protect Austro-Hungarian nationals in the area.
 On the night of 29 April, a fire broke out in the city, and Dandolo contributed men to fight the fire, which was successfully contained to a small area.
 On 5 May, Dandolo received orders to sail to Spain to protect Austro-Hungarians there; after sailing for eleven days, she stopped in Malta.
 An inspection there revealed the ship's boilers to be in an unusable condition.
 The naval command canceled her orders and sent the gunboat Velebich to Spain in her place; Dandolo returned to Pola on 6 June, where she was decommissioned on 19 June for repairs.

 In the mid-1870s, Dandolo embarked on a series of training cruises for cadets from the naval academy.
 She recommissioned on 24 June 1874 for the first of these, which took the ship on a trip in the central Mediterranean.
 The voyage began on 29 June and saw the ship visit ports in Italy, including Messina in mid-July and Naples later that month.
 While in the latter port, Dandolo assisted an Italian merchant vessel that was in danger of being blown ashore by strong winds.
 Vice Admiral Enrico Di Brocchetti, the commander of naval forces in Naples, came aboard Dandolo to thank the crew for their assistance.
 The ship then sailed to Valletta, Malta in early August, where she met the British Mediterranean Fleet.
 Dandolo moved to Zakynthos on 8 August.
 Later that month, she began the voyage back to Pola, stopping in Corfu, Gravosa, Sebenico, and Fasana, along the way.
 She eventually arrived in Pola on 4 September.
 The ship sailed to Fiume on 7 September to disembark the cadets, before returning to Pola the following day.